 The results are shown in Table 3.
 Retail deposits in exposed subsidiaries appear to be unaffected by the crisis.
-More interestingly, the flight in wholesale deposits that other papers have documented appears to be unique to branches owned by exposed European parents.
-On the contrary, wholesale deposits increased in US subsidiaries owned by exposed European parents.
-Other papers16 have documented the flight of wholesale deposits during the European sovereign debt crisis, but did not highlight the different responses depending on the organizational form of the banks accepting them.
-Table 3 suggests that the flight affected only those wholesale deposits that were held in branches, indicating that this less-regulated organizational form was perceived as less stable by large wholesale depositors.
+More interestingly, the flight in wholesale deposits that other papers have documented appears to be unique to branches owned by exposed European parents, as wholesale deposits in US subsidiaries owned by exposed European parents were unaffected.
+Other papers have documented the flight of wholesale deposits during the European sovereign debt crisis, but did not highlight the different responses depending on the organizational form of the banks accepting them.
+19 Table 3 suggests that the flight affected only those wholesale deposits that were held in branches, indicating that this less-regulated organizational form was perceived as less stable by large wholesale depositors.
+This result is consistent with the idea that the chain of events in 2010 resulted in a fear of contagion regarding sovereign default in the GIIPS countries which, at the same time, fueled concerns about the stability of the euro and the euro zone more broadly, since exposed banks were headquartered in many countries in Europe, not only the GIIPS (see Appendix Figure D.5).
+Appendix Tables C.8 - C.9 illustrate the robustness of these results to different definitions of exposure, and Appendix Table C.10 shows that, similar to what we observe for loans, large banks experienced a more severe funding crisis through the flight in wholesale deposits.
+Since the change in intrabank transfers doesn't appear to be related to bank size, the larger decline in